indrekots/aws-workshop/README.md

 The first one is going to be used for the bastion host.
 Second and third groups are going to house app and DB servers respectively.
 Name your security groups (e.g. `<your-name>-app-sc`), add a description and place them into your VPC.

+Configure the security group that's responsible for the bastion host.
+Edit its inbound rules to only allow access to port 22 (SSH) from all sources.

+### Bastion host

+In AWS EC2 dashboard, launch a new instance for the bastion host.
+Pick Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type (it's free tier eligible).
+Then click *Configure Instance Details*.
+Place the instance in your VPC and select your `dmz-1` subnet.
+Also, enable auto-assignment of public IP.
+Leave all other options as is.
+Click *next* until it's time to configure a security group.
+Pick your `dmz-sc` for the security group.
+Finally, review and launch the instance.

+AWS will ask you to pick a key pair that's used to access the instance.
+Crate a new key pair, add a name and then download it.
+A `*.pem` file will be downloaded.
+Once that's done, launch the instance.
+It will take a bit of time for the instance to be ready.

+Once ready, in EC2 dashboard, list your instances and connect to your bastion host by clicking *Connect*.
+You'll see instructions on how to SSH into the bastion host using the `pem` file you downloaded previously.
+If security groups and network access control lists have been configured correctly, you should be able to successfully establish an SSH session.
+If the connection hangs, it could be that there's an issue with NACLs or security groups.